ihsaan-ullah/fair-universe/README.md

 `errors.py` consists of a class which is responsible for showing errors and warnings.

+## Checks
+`checks.py` consists of a class which is responsible for checking data members at each step of data generation.

 ## Data Generation
 `data_generatior.py` file is the entry point to generate data with systematics.
 This file consists of ***DataGenerator*** class with the following methods and functionalities: